-During the first part of the 2015 Financial Year, the Committee consisted of two non-executive Board directors, Messrs Davis and Kennedy, and was chaired by Mr Davis.
-Mr Kennedy is a qualified Chartered Accountant.
-In the latter part of the 2015 Financial Year and as at the date of this Statement, the Committee consisted of the two non-executive Board directors, Dr Rose and Mr Thompson.
+During the 2016 Financial Year, the Committee consisted of the two non-executive Board directors, Dr Rose and Mr Thompson, with Mr Thompson the Chair of the Committee.
 The Board believes that given the size of the Company and the stage of the entity's life as a publicly listed junior exploration company and the current board structure the establishment of an audit committee in line with ASX Recommendation 4.1 cannot be justified by the perceived benefits of doing so.
 The existing composition of the Committee is such that review and authorisation of the integrity of the Company's financial reporting and the independence of the external auditor is via the exercise of independent and informed judgement.